gke/UAVXPIC/README.md

 UAVXPIC
 =======

-Flight controller original based on UAVP.
-Uses PIC18F2620 processor and original UAVP board or FreeIMU inserted in I2C socket.
+Multicopter and fixed wing flight controller originally based on UAVP.
+Uses PIC18F2620 processor and original UAVP board or various sensor collections including, FreeIMU and Drotek, inserted in I2C socket.

 For occasional revisions released post 2015 use UAVXArm tools.